shounak-max/shop-bot/README.md

 - **[Tech Stack](#tech-stack)**
 - **[File Structure](#file-structure)**
 ## About
-Shopping Assistant is a chatbot, which can assist consumers in deciding the right product and bridge the gap between online and offline shopping.
+Shop-bot is a chatbot, which can assist consumers in deciding the right product and bridge the gap between online and offline shopping.

 ## Features
 - Suggests products to the consumer depending upon his needs, just like a salesperson.